 Contact a Houston Truck Accident Attorney Today

-A serious collision with a commercial truck is not an event you should navigate without experienced legal representation.
+A serious collision with a commercial truck is not something you should handle after the fact.
+You need representation before the carrier’s defense team gets ahead of your claim.
 The trucking company’s insurer is already working to protect its financial interests.
 You deserve a legal team that understands how those defenses are built and how to overcome them.
+For injuries that extend beyond the collision itself, our Houston personal injury attorney practice covers the full range of serious injury claims across Harris County.

 Joe I. Zaid & Associates offers free consultations, is available 24/7, and works on a contingency fee basis.
 You pay nothing unless we recover compensation for you.